stevemonaco/TileShop-WinForms/README.md

 ![Basic view of editors](http://i.imgur.com/GYrc3zK.png)

 ## Project Status
 Slow.
 Experimenting with change to WPF.
+Experimenting with moving core functionality to a separate .NET Standard library.
+Developing a simple console interface for that .NET Standard library.